dsouza-anush/browser-use-heroku/README.md

 ### Keeping Your Deployment Updated

+#### Automatic Updates via GitHub Actions

-This repository includes a script to automatically sync with the upstream repository while preserving your Heroku-specific configurations.
+This repository includes a GitHub Actions workflow that automatically syncs with the upstream repository on a daily basis while preserving all Heroku-specific configurations.
+The workflow:

+1. Runs daily at 00:00 UTC (can also be triggered manually)
+2. Fetches the latest changes from the upstream repository
+3. Preserves all Heroku-specific files during the update
+4. Commits and pushes the merged changes to the main branch

+No manual intervention is needed to keep your repository updated with the latest features and fixes from the original repository.

+#### Manual Updates

+If you prefer to update manually, this repository also includes a script to sync with the upstream repository.
 To update your deployment with the latest changes:

 ```bash
 # Clone your repository